 Per the TSP, planning for capacity mitigations for Hwy 224 intersections is to be deferred until the City of Milwaukie and ODOT complete a Hwy 99E/Hwy 224 corridor refinement plan.
 The refinement plan is intended to evaluate the corridor from a comprehensive system perspective, and may include the development of alternative mobility targets for the corridor as well as projects to increase capacity at critical intersections.
+It should also be noted that there is a 10-ton weight restriction on 37th Ave.
 During this planning process, the City of Milwaukie will have the opportunity to prioritize and promote solutions that reduce the barrier effect of Hwy 224 between Central Milwaukie and Downtown Milwaukie.